inaimathi/langnostic/drafts/code-retreat-and-congregate.md

 ## Congregate

 [Congregate](https://github.com/inaimathi/cl-congregate) is a first step on the road towards a worthy group management system.
 We're starting off with manual group addition, recurring events and a bare-bones RSVP system that lets you say whether you'll be there or not.
-The ultimate goal is a protocol for publishing get-togethers of humans, mainly because we're looking to get away from the situation where one publisher owns data related to any particular get-together.
+That's it for now.
+No group creation, no comment system, nothing else.
+The ultimate goal is a protocol for publishing gatherings of humans, mainly because we're looking to get away from the situation where one publisher owns data related to any particular get-together.

 Once I get a few more weeks into this project, I'm going to do my usual [`almost-literate-programming`](/archive/by-tag/almost-literate-programming), but not quite yet.
 There's a pretty big pile of things I still want to fine tune in [`house`](https://github.com/inaimathi/house), and possibly [`cl-handlers`](https://github.com/inaimathi/cl-handlers), not to mention constructing a bunch more obviously desirable features.
 I _am_ going to be running an instance over at [congregate.ca](http://congregate.ca) before too long so that you can kick the tires, but discussing internals is going to have to wait until I can give it some more serious thought.

 The only thing I've really thrown enough thought at to mention is the authentication system.
 There's a thing you can do now that OAuth/OAuth2 has become so wide-spread.
 And that thing is to build a hybrid auth sytem[^or-fully-foreign].
 Basically set up a user system so that it depends entirely on outside services to verify users.

 [^or-fully-foreign]: Or fully foreign, if you can live without differentiating user levels in some way.
 It seems like you wouldn't have too much trouble making such a server fully anonymous though, so I'm not sure it would be worth the effort.